Azure/AzureContainers/README.md

 # AzureContainers

-A package for working with Azure Container Registry (ACR), Azure Kubernetes Service (AKS) and Azure Container Instances (ACI).
+A package for working with [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/), [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) and [Azure Container Instances (ACI)](https://azure.microsoft.com/en-us/services/container-instances/).
 Extends the Azure Resource Manager interface provided by the [AzureRMR](https://github.com/Hong-Revo/AzureRMR) package.

 AzureContainers lets you build and deploy containerised services in R, using Docker and Kubernetes.
-For full functionality, you should have [Docker](https://docs.docker.com/install/) installed, as well as the [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) commandline tool.
+For full functionality, you should have [Docker](https://docs.docker.com/install/) installed, as well as the [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [helm](https://www.helm.sh/) commandline tools.
 Otherwise it is relatively lightweight, requiring neither Powershell nor Python.

 Note that AzureContainers can talk to any Docker registry that uses the [V2 HTTP API](https://docs.docker.com/registry/spec/api/), not just those created via ACR.
 Similarly, it can interface with Kubernetes clusters anywhere, not just those created via AKS.